rafaelcunha2013/rafaelcunha2013.github.io/_projects/8_xrl.md

     <!-- Images section occupying 1/3 of the width -->
     <div class="col-sm-4 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/projects/gridworld.jpg" title="example image" class="img-fluid rounded z-depth-1 mb-3" %}
+        {% include figure.html path="assets/img/projects/xrl_taxonomy.png" title="example image" class="img-fluid rounded z-depth-1 mb-3" %}
-        {% include figure.html path="assets/img/projects/corner_weights.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/projects/explainable-ai.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
         <div class="caption mt-2">
-            In the top figure, an agent must choose the path that gives more return depending on rewards given for collect triangles or squares [1].
-In the bottom figure, a schematic representation of the algorithm that suggests how to add new policies to the set of optimum policies by solving different tasks.
+            In the top figure, XRL taxonomy and its relationship to the RL process [4].
+In the bottom figure, resons to study explanable AI.
         </div>
     </div>
 </div>

 <br>
 <h2 style="color: #00ab37;">Goal:</h2>
-Understand if explanable reinforcement learning techniques are faithul to the policy?
+Are input attribution methods applied to deep reinforcement learning agents faithful to the policy learned?

 <br>
 <h2 style="color: #00ab37;">Preliminary work:</h2>
-[1] investigates how to do transfer learning using SF and GPI, and the work of [2] focuses on the algorithm to find the set of policies to deliver the optimum solution when using SF and GPI.
+In [1], you can find an introductory course on XAI.
+[2] offers a comprehensive introduction to the evaluation of XAI techniques.
+[3] provides an example where input attribution methods exhibit low faithfulness, and [4] presents a literature review of some XRL methods.

 <br>
 <h2 style="color: #00ab37;">Tasks:</h2>
 This project can include
-<li>Make a literature review on explanable reinforcement learning (xrl) techniques</li>
+<li>Literature review on XAI and XRL.</li>
-<li>Analyse how faithul is xrl when relating to the learned policy</li>
+<li>Literature review on assessing quality of XAI tools.</li>
-<li>Make some numerical simulations in python solving </li>
+<li>Run simulations in a chosen atari gym environment. </li>
-<li>Run empirical analysis on how the size of the set of optimal policies is inpacted by some environments from the MO-Gymnasium library. </li>
+<li>Analyze results.</li>
 <br>
 The final tasks will be discussed with the supervisor.
 Please feel free to get in contact.